How to integrate Azure DevOps with Power BI

 Step-by-step instructions

-To get data from Azure DevOps using Power BI we first need to create a DSN (Data Source) which will access data from Azure DevOps.
-We will later be able to read data using Power BI.
+To get data from Azure DevOps using Power BI, we first need to create an ODBC data source.
+We will later read this data in Power BI.
 Perform these steps:

 Open ODBC Data Source